aceslei/public.lab/topic/python/string.format/readme.md

 * PROBLEM: string.format() is very powerful, but it does not natively support placeholder delimiter modification
     * string.format() uses curly-brace
     * curly-brace is a very common delimiter and causes [Delimiter collision](https://en.wikipedia.org/wiki/Delimiter#Delimiter_collision)
-    * string.format() workaround is to double-up the delimiters, this is not tenable if you have a lot of source files
+    * string.format() workaround is to double-up the delimiters, this is not tenable if you have a lot of source files and do NOT want to modify them
 * SOLUTION:
    * configure string.format() to support arbitrary delimiter placeholder syntax
    * this feature is supported in other contexts, such as the jinja templating system
        * http://jinja.pocoo.org/docs/dev/api/#high-level-api